bkudaimi/Project-Portfolio/README.md

 Kudaimi_Bilal_DS_Project_List: A list of the projects and a short description summarizing each one.

-Project 10 will be completed by June 2022.
+Project 10 is in progress and will be completed by June 2022.
+Stay tuned for more info!

 Visit my GitHub repository at https://github.com/bkudaimi/Project-Portfolio for the files named here.

+# Contact

+I can be reached at bkudaimi@gmail.com for any questions/comments about my work.